Flint Gregory Hunt

 Flint Gregory Hunt (June 27, 1959 – July 2, 1997) was an American murderer executed by the state of Maryland in 1997.
 Hunt shot Baltimore police officer Vincent Adolfo twice in an East Baltimore alley on November 18, 1985, after Adolfo spotted him running from a stolen Cadillac.
 He was captured five days later at a bus station in Tulsa, Oklahoma.
 In June 1986, a Baltimore jury convicted Hunt of first-degree murder, and he was sentenced to death the following month.
 Eleven years later, Hunt was executed by lethal injection at the Maryland State Penitentiary at the age of 38.

 Early life

 Hunt was the third of five children.
 According to his sisters, his mother beat him with switches and extension cords.
 Hunt's father drank himself to death when he was 17.
-Hunt spent much of his adult life in prison on convictions of assault, armed robbery, auto theft, and transporting stolen property.
+Hunt spent much of his adult life in prison for convictions of assault, armed robbery, auto theft, and transporting stolen property.